neshtea/rombach/README.md

 # rombach

-A Clojure library that implements some of the well known data-structures from Haskell (e.g. Maybe, Either, Functor, Applicative, Monad, Monoid, more to come?).
+A magic-free, side-effect-free, atom-free Clojure library that implements some of the well known data-structures from Haskell (e.g. Maybe, Either, Functor, Applicative, Monad, Monoid, more to come?).

 It ships with several implementations of functor, applicative and monad for lists, vectors, maybe, either, ...

 ## Usage

+### Conventions

+To use the functionality provided here, it is useful to know a little bit about it's conventions (which of course are still in flux).
+For most of the data-structures, this project's structure mimics that of the equivalent Haskell packages they implement (e.g. `data.Maybe` in Haskell is found in `rombach.data.monoid`, etc.).

+Each namespace implements exactly one structure and defines implementations for primitive Clojure strctures when applicable.
+For example, `rombach.data.monoid` defines:

+1. The typeclass `monoid`.
+2. The typeclass functions, that is `_mempty` and `_mappend`.
+3. Implementations of `monoid` for `list`s and `vector`s.

-Most of the relevant functions are defined in `rombach.core`.
+The name of the implementations that are defined within the namespace of i.e.
+`rombach.data.monoid` have the type name (i.e. `list`), prefixed by an underscore.

+A namespace should always be required with a qualifier, that is `(:require [rombach.data.monoid :as monoid])`.
+This allows for descriptive names in each namespace that match everywhere.
+For example the functor implementation for lists (`rombach.data.functor/_list`) has the same name as it's applicative implementation (`rombach.control.applicative/_list`).

+I think this makes the intent clear and allows for nicer code..

+As every implementation of any typeclass is just data, you are always free the bind it to another name (there is absolutely no magic here, just data and functions).

 ### Semi-Group